codehsbooks/apjava/Data-Structures/hashmaps.md

 ***Hashmaps*** are helpful tools that allow us to store a key and a value.
 Unlike Arrays and Arraylists; ***Hashmaps*** allow us to easily look up a value if we know its key.
 <br>
 <br>
-With that said, lets say you are creating a piece of software that stores student grades throughout a school.
+With that said, lets say you are creating a piece of software that stores student grades for a class.
 We want to be able to look up a student's grade by their name, so we will need to use a ***Hashmap***.

 ### What a Hashmap Looks Like
 <hr>